erlendaakre/erlendaakre.github.io/_posts/2022-05-13-arcturus-hufsa-translation.md

 tags: music metal lyrics black-metal arcturus translation norwegian
 ---

-Again, like with [Old Mans Child](/old-mans-child-translation), I was unable to find a decent english translation of Hufsa by Arcturus that wasn't a hot mess by google translate, so here ya go Internet:
+Again, like with [Old Mans Child](/old-mans-child-translation), I was unable to find a decent english translation of Hufsa by Arcturus that wasn't a hot mess by google translate so here ya go:

 ![Arcturus Hufsa](/images/2022-hufsa.jpg)]

-\* Hufsa is the Norwegian name for [The Groke](https://en.wikipedia.org/wiki/The_Groke), a tragic character from the Finnish Moomin childrens show
+\* Hufsa is the Norwegian name for [The Groke](https://en.wikipedia.org/wiki/The_Groke), a tragic character from the Finnish childrens TV show Moomin

 ### Hufsa* (Sideshow Symphonies)
 Title: The Groke